-This introductory course emphasizes basic management principles as they relate to sportsrelated enterprises.
+This introductory course emphasizes basic management principles as they relate to sports-related enterprises.
 A variety of marketing techniques and approaches are analyzed to broaden students' background in this area and to better allow them to develop effective and comprehensive sports marketing plans.
-Some aspects of this course will be hands on.